SARA: Stress Test Reasoning in Audio Deepfake Detection: Proposed SARA Framework

-Before analyzing \textit{how} the model structures its logical argument, we must first establish that its underlying perception of the audio is accurate.
-In a legal context, this is analogous to \textit{voir dire}, qualifying a witness.
-If the witness claims to hear ``natural breathing'' in a recording that is acoustically sterile, their subsequent testimony, no matter how logically coherent, is inadmissible.
-We term this the \textbf{perception audit}, assessing whether ALMs possess a human-like sensitivity to fundamental acoustic properties, or if they suffer from ``perceptual blindness'' or hallucinations and model bias.

-To quantify this, we utilize a dedicated audit dataset $\mathcal{D}_{audit}$ (details in Appendix \ref{app:perception}) labeled with ground-truth acoustic features.
-We define a \textbf{verification} function $\mathcal{V}: (X, q) \mapsto \{1, 0\}$ that classifies the observational accuracy: ``Does the model's answer to question $q$ match the ground-truth attribute of audio $X$?''
-(1 for match, 0 for mismatch).
-Operationally, we prompt the ALM as the function $\mathcal{V}$ with audio $X$ and question $q$ to generate an answer $A$, then validate against the annotated ground truth.
-For a forensic dimension $r_k$ (e.g., Liveliness) associated with a bank of questions $\mathcal{Q}_k$, \textbf{perception} score represents the probability that the model correctly perceives the raw acoustic evidence:
+Before analyzing \textit{how} the model structures its arguments, we first determine whether its reasoning is grounded in the actual physical signal.
+We introduce an \textbf{Acoustic Perception} benchmark to evaluate the accuracy of its underlying acoustic perception.
+To quantify this, we curate a benchmark set $\mathcal{D}_{Perc}$ by aggregating expert-annotated samples from two existing datasets: MMSU \cite{wang2026mmsu} and MMAU-Pro \cite{kumar2025mmauprochallengingcomprehensivebenchmark}.
+We organized these samples into the six key reasoning aspects ($\S$\ref{sec:formulation}).
+We define a probabilistic \textbf{verification} function $\mathcal{V} (X, q)$ that answers : ``\textit{Does the model's response to question $q$ match the ground-truth attribute of audio $X$?}'' (1 for match, 0 for mismatch).
+Operationally, we prompt the ALM with the audio and question, validate its generated answer against the ground truth.
+For the $i^{th}$ reasoning aspect $r_i$ (e.g., Liveliness) associated with a bank of questions $\mathcal{Q}_i$, \textbf{perception} score represents the overall, average accuracy: